Fall Risk Bracelets & Medical ID Wristbands – A Complete Guide to Safety, Prevention, and Peace of Mind

 Intrinsic Factors (Personal Health Risks)

-Intrinsic factors are personal conditions or characteristics that increase the likelihood of falling.
+Intrinsic factors are rather particular conditions or features of the people, which predispose them towards falling.
 These include:

 Extrinsic Factors (Environmental Risks)